Corinne Melchers: Humanitarianism

 Melchers was recognized as a humanitarian and frequently corresponded with her friends in Europe during the World War I. She sent food, money, and clothing.
 During World War II, Melchers fundraised for war bonds and chaired the women's division of the local War Finance Committee.
 She was also chief of civilian mobilization for Stafford County, Virginia.
 Melchers volunteered at Marine Corps Base Quantico and entertained American Red Cross personnel and military patients on base.
 She initiated the creation of the Stafford County Health Association and led the hiring of the first Stafford County nurse.
 She created a healthcare programs for poorer individuals who could not afford eyeglasses or inoculations.
 Melchers helped establish the Mary Washington Hospital.

 Personal life

 Melchers was a member of the United Daughters of the Confederacy.
 She died on April 7, 1955.
-Her ashes were mixed with her husbands and added to a repository in the wall of his art studio on their Belmont estate.
+Her ashes were mixed with her husband's and added to a repository in the wall of his art studio on their Belmont estate.
 Melchers had no children and she bequeathed her estate to the Commonwealth of Virginia.